 The Corporation's financial instruments consist of cash and cash equivalents, trade and other receivables, trade and other payables, notes payable, and accrued interest payable.
 Cash and cash equivalents and trade and other receivables are designated as loans and receivables, which are measured at amortized cost.
 The trade and other payables, notes payable and accrued interest payable are designated as other financial liabilities, which are measured at amortized cost.
-The cash and cash equivalents, trade and other receivables, trade and other payables and accrued interest payable approximate their fair value due to their short-term nature.
+The cash and cash equivalents, trade and other receivables, trade and other payables and accrued interest payable are designated as other receivables, trade and other payables and accrued interest payable approximate their fair value due to their short-term nature.